Frequently Asked Questions

 What testing protocols are in place?

-As of August 1, state requirements allow a negative test result in lieu of the previous 14-day quarantine requirement for travelers residing outside of most New England states (Connecticut, Maine, Massachusetts, New Hampshire, Vermont), New Jersey, or New York.
+As of August 1, Massachusetts requires travelers to fill out a Massachusetts Travel Form prior to arrival, unless they are traveling from lower-risk states.
+As of November 18, the only lower-risk states are Hawaii, Maine, New Hampshire, and Vermont.
 However, to make sure we add as many layers of protection as possible, Williston is exceeding the state requirements, and requiring Safer-at-Home Guidelines, a negative test before arriving on campus, and a test upon arriving on campus.